peanatsu/shogi_printout/README.md

 # Western Shogi Printout-Set

 ## Intended audience
-This is a shogi printout piece-set for beginners
-(or otherwise) coming from a non-Japanese background, and therefore don't have the benefit of years of learning kanji in school.
+This is a collection of shogi printout piece-sets for beginners (or otherwise) coming from a non-Japanese background, who didn't have the benefit of learning kanji in school for years.

-It is intended to lower the entry barrier for foreigners (meaning non-Japanese people) wanting to learn the game of shogi, by providing a variety of kanji-free piece-sets, as well as a couple of kanji-learning sets.
+It is intended to lower the entry barrier for non-Japanese people wanting to learn the game of shogi, by providing a variety of kanji-free piece-sets, as well as a couple of kanji-learning sets.

 It is also useful for visually impaired people, since the symbolic Western sets are much easier to visually parse than